Mindfulness Meditation to Address Life’s Challenges

 Achieve Your Goals!

 Meditation allows you to reach your goals and fulfill your destiny.
 Most of us want to reach our greatest potential.
 We want to perform at our very best whether it is performing our jobs, managing a meeting, giving a lecture, or playing a sport.
 Meditation allows us to focus our energies and remove the impediments that block our success and happiness in life.

-Is Meditation right for you?
-The people that come to TCC to learn how to meditate range in age from 16 to 80.
-They are teachers, nurses, therapists, cops, firemen, lawyers, stay at home moms, retirees.
+The people who come to TCC to learn how to meditate typically range in age from 16 to 80+.
+They are teachers, nurses, therapists, cops, firemen, lawyers, stay-at-home moms, and retirees.
 Most people do NOT come to TCC because they are primarily interested in learning how to meditate.
 They come because they have one or more issues in their lives and have not found a successful solution for their issue(s).
 Most have issues related to anxiety, extreme stress, and depression.
 Many of these people are taking prescription medications or it has been “recommended” to them by their doctor that they start taking medication.
 These people seek a natural way to address their issues so that they don’t have to take medication.

-“I am very happy and very proud to say that my Meditation classes have been very successful in helping people deal with extreme anxiety, stress, depression, loss/grief, anger, physical, and emotional pain.
+“I am very happy and very proud to say that my Meditation classes have been very successful in helping people deal with extreme anxiety, stress, depression, loss/grief, anger, and physical, and emotional pain.
 I sincerely care about each person that comes to TCC seeking help.
-My reason for naming my center The Compassion Center is routed in what Meditation has done for me and my desire to help others through Meditation.
+My reason for naming my center The Compassion Center is rooted in what Meditation has done for me and my desire to help others through Meditation.
 You will find Dan Globus to be a very compassionate and caring person.”